The benefits of mindfulness are plentiful for people with Parkinson’s.

 The investigators, who published their findings in Clinical Neurology and Neurosurgery in 2013, saw an increase in grey matter density in the area of the brain thought to play an important role in the motor symptoms of PD.

-Ready to find your Zen?
+Ready to try?
 We’ll show you how

 Ask your doctor about options.
 Many medical centers are helping their patients calm depression and anxiety with mindfulness-based stress reduction (MBSR) programs.
 Many studies suggest group learning makes starting a meditation practice easier and more fun.
 The University of Massachusetts Medical School, which has been offering a MBSR program since 1979, also offers online courses.